Posted on

 While you might be tempted to escape the heat and hunker down in the aircon, don’t rely on this too much too soon.
 As soon as the days start getting warmer, begin to acclimate your Service Dog by taking it outside each day.
 This provides the opportunity to get used to the increase in temperature.
 When you’re going out by car, try to lower the windows rather than using air-conditioning, so your dog has time to get used to the temperature during the journey.

-There are many useful products available to help keep your Service Dog or Emotional Support Animal cool.
+There are many useful products available to help keep your service dog cool.
 Make sure their vest is made from a material that transfers heat, such as mesh or nylon.
-National Service Animal Registry offers very lightweight service vests.
+National Service Animal Registry offers very lightweight service dog vests.
 Some vests come with cooling pockets or pockets where you can fit gel-packs.
 Otherwise, get a vest that you can soak in water as this will allow them to keep cool down for longer.
 There are also a variety of bandanas, cool beds and cool collars available.

 Water